nmfs-fish-tools/SSMSE/JOSS/paper.md

 Users only need a few functions to run an analysis using SSMSE (Table 1; \autoref{fig:SSMSE-workflow}).
 The `run_SSMSE()` wrapper function runs the SSMSE simulations (\autoref{fig:SSMSE-steps}).
-Inputs to `run_SSMSE()` include the names and locations of the conditioned SS3 models to use as operating models (`OM_name_vec` and `OM_in_dir_vec`), the type of management strategy for each scenario (`MS_vec`), the number of iterations to run for each scenario (`iter_vec`), how to sample from the operating model in each
+Inputs to `run_SSMSE()` include the file names and file directories of the conditioned SS3 models to use as operating models (`OM_name_vec` and `OM_in_dir_vec`), the type of management strategy for each scenario (`MS_vec`), the number of iterations to run for each scenario (`iter_vec`), how to sample from the operating model in each